 • To improve personal security through non-glare lighting in urban areas.

-The International Union for Conservation of Nature (IUCN) recognizes the importance of natural darkness to nature conservation, the ecological integrity of protected areas, and to the sustainability of healthy lives in healthy cities.
+The International Union for Conservation of Nature (IUCN) recognizes the importance of natural darkness to nature conservation, to ecological integrity of protected areas, and to the sustainability of healthy lives in healthy cities.
 The Dark Skies Advisory Group has been established within IUCN’s World Commission on Protected Areas to help advance this recognition.
 With the support of the Initiative for an International Association of Dark Sky Parks, the Group provides this web site to encourage protected areas and communities to embrace the concept and values of dark skies.
-Web searches using terms like dark skies, dark sky preserve, scotobiology, ecology of the night, starlight reserve and light pollution abatement quickly reveal many useful and comprehensive web sites which provide guidance on intelligent lighting, enjoyment of the night sky, and understanding of the impacts of light pollution on humans and nature.
+Web searches using terms like dark skies, starry skies, dark sky preserve, ecology of the night, starlight reserve and artificial light at night quickly reveal many useful and comprehensive web sites which provide guidance on intelligent lighting, enjoyment of the night sky, and understanding of the impacts of light pollution on humans and nature.
 The Dark Skies Advisory Group does not and will not try to replicate these.
-Rather, our aim is to promote IUCN endorsement of dark skies and to provide summaries of, and signposts to, further information.
+Rather, our aim is to provide IUCN endorsement of dark skies initiatives and to provide signposts to further information.

 For the International Union for Conservation of Nature:

 David Welch, Chair, Dark Skies Advisory Group, and

 Ted Trzyna, Leader, Urban Conservation Strategies Specialist Group.